Ricciardo to make sensational F1 return as AlphaTauri axe De Vries

 Ricciardo left F1 at the end of last season appearing disillusioned, not least after failing to perform with McLaren where his win in the 2021 Italian Grand Prix was the only bright light in two seasons of gloom.

-The 34-year-old was quickly signed as the third driver by Red Bul, where he spent the best years of his career from 2014-18, with seven of his eight grands prix wins coming with the team over his five seasons.
+The 34-year-old was quickly signed as the third driver by Red Bull, where he spent the best years of his career from 2014-18, with seven of his eight grands prix wins coming with the team over his five seasons.

 Believing himself to slowly be sinking into the shadow of then-rising star Max Verstappen, Ricciardo moved on to Renault for two years, and then McLaren where he failed to adapt the car to his liking.